deepakvamsi/Onion_Price_analysis/README.md

-# Onion_Price_analysis
+# Onion_Price_Analysis
-Onion Price analysis of over time 2012,2017,2016,2019 district  wise.
+Onion Price Analysis of over time 2012,2017,2016,2019 district  wise.
 I tried to give aboslute way to give you the grapical view with simple changes.

 ## Prerequistes